-A reference benchmark has not been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Fund.
+A reference benchmark has not been designated for the purpose of attaining the environmental characteristics promoted by the Fund.

 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?